-As indicated by our evaluation (Section 6), executing only the inference-instance ruleset has the potential to improve performance.
-In the same vein, the consistency-checking ruleset needs to be applied on a dataset with all inferences materialized, by a priori applying the inference ruleset.
-It can be similarly shown that applying only consistency-checking on such a dataset will not result in losing any consistency errors.
+In the same vein, the consistency-checking ruleset needs to be applied on a dataset with all inferences materialized using the inference ruleset.
+It can be similarly shown that applying only consistencychecking on such a dataset will not result in losing any consistency errors.
 We note that related work often uses a separate OWL reasoner for materializing the schema [5], [16], [36].
-Although this is a viable approach, we argue that this is not optimal for mobile platforms, as it requires deploying two resource-heavy components (i.e., an OWL reasoner and rule engine).
+Although this is a viable approach, we argue that this is not optimal for mobile platforms as it requires deploying two resource-heavy components (i.e., an OWL reasoner and rule engine).

-At the same time, we note that the utility of separately applying these subsets depends on the frequency of ontology (schema) updates, since each update requires re-materializing the schema.
+At the same time, it is clear that the utility of separately applying these subsets depends on the frequency of ontology (schema) updates, since each update requires re-materializing the (schema) inferences.
 Although ontology changes are typically infrequent compared to instance data, this depends on the concrete scenario.

-In general, we define an ontology as stable when (a) it is not subject to relevant changes at runtime, i.e., changes that require re-executing the selection; or (b) these changes occur so infrequently that it is still advantageous to apply the selection.
+In general, we define an ontology as stable when (a) it is not subject to relevant changes at runtime, i.e., changes that require reexecuting the selection; or (b) these changes occur so infrequently that it remains advantageous to apply the selection.
 We note that the "relevancy" of a change, as well as what constitutes a "re-execution" of the selection, depends on the ruleset selection.
-In this case, a relevant change involves a schema update, which requires re-materializing the ontology schema at runtime.
-In case an ontology is not stable in the context of a ruleset selection, the selection should not be applied.
-We define an ontology as volatile when it is not stable.
+In case of inference-instance, a relevant change involves a schema update, which requires re-materializing the ontology schema at runtime.
+In case an ontology is not stable in the context of a ruleset selection, it should not be applied.
+An ontology is considered volatile when it is not stable.
 Bobed et al. use a similar definition for static ontology properties [10].